-The volume of cotton that gets left on the ground during the harvest season has always been a source of frustration
+The volume of cotton that gets left on the ground during the harvest season has always been a source of frustration for producers.

 In the Western Cotton Belt, farmers are able to gather some of that cotton using Rood cotton harvesters.
 The harvesters use slotted belts to pick the cotton from the ground.